DonBattery/pocket_platoon/README.md

 ### Player 1 - Player 4 - Joystick / Controller

-Any SDL compatible controller with at least 6 buttons (left, right, up, down, A, B)
+Any SDL compatible controller with at least 6 buttons (left, right, up, down, A, B) is supported

 ### Weapons
 - Pistol